 Sluiz.

-Although it doesn’t stock one-of-a-kind, handmade crafts and art, it does offer a huge collective of outdoor, indoor furniture, cool lighting, clothing and accessories from around the world.
+Although it doesn’t stock one-of-a-kind, handmade crafts and art, it does offer a huge collective of outdoor, and indoor furniture, cool lighting, clothing and accessories from around the world.
 Founded by a Dutch couple, the sprawling warehouse-like store, also has a bar and restaurant featuring low-hanging ornate crystal chandeliers and plush armchairs.
 I often go and spend a few hours there indulging in all of the good food, cocktails and shopping.

 @LaNaveSalinas